Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Results

+2. \emph{Document (average)}.
+We use the average sequence-level membership score per document to compute the document-level AUC, in line with the group-level attack from~\cite{jagannatha2021membership}.

+3. \emph{Document (threshold)}.
+We consider a threshold $T$ for the membership score, below which a sequence is classified as member and non-member otherwise.
+We determine $T$ so that a maximum classification accuracy is reached on the sequence-level on the training dataset.
+We then take the ratio of sequences within a document, i.e. $\forall (S_j) \in D$, that are predicted as member, to compute the document-level AUC.

+Similarly to Sec.~\ref{sec:results_primary}, we compute the AUC for membership on the sequence-level for $k$ chunks.
+Table~\ref{tab:baselines} summarizes the results, with the mean and standard deviation AUC for all MIA methodologies and strategies to scale to the document-level.

-First, these results show that sequence-level membership inference attacks from the privacy literature might not work out-of-the-box for language models trained on a significantly larger corpus than previously considered~\cite{carlini2022membership,carlini2021extracting,mattern2023membership}.
-Second, these results suggest that using sequence-level information to predict document-level membership might not work.
+Overall, we find most baselines to barely perform better than a random guess, with the maximum AUC of $0.56$ and $0.57$ reached using \textit{Ratio-3B} and \textit{Lower} for books and papers respectively.
+This suggests that sequence-level MIAs from the privacy literature might not work out-of-the-box for LLMs trained on a significantly larger corpus than previously considered~\cite{carlini2022membership,carlini2021extracting,mattern2023membership}.
+Further, this implies that using sequence-level information to predict document-level membership is possibly sub-optimal.
 Indeed, the signal for document membership might lie within the distribution of the token-level predictions rather than in the sequence-level predictions.

+\textbf{Comparison with concurrent work.} Concurrently with this work, \emph{Min-K\% Prob} has been proposed as a new technique for sequence-level membership inference, which can also be scaled to detect document-level contributions to language model pretraining data~\cite{shi2023detecting}.
+Table~\ref{tab:baselines} also summarizes the results for $K=20$.
+For both datasets, we find \emph{Min-K\% Prob} to perform barely above a random guess baseline.